-The following statements should be uploaded under the file type ‘Declarations’ for every manuscript submitted.
+The following statements should either be included in your main document file or be uploaded under the file type ‘Declarations’ for every manuscript submitted.
 These will be published at the end of every paper accepted for publication.

-Please read the Declaration guidelines for authors available here: http://bit.ly/ESJdeclarations carefully before submitting your Declarations document.
+Please read the Declaration guidelines for authors (available here carefully before submitting your Declarations document.

 1. Conflicting interests (section 2.6)